arav06/aws-fundies/aws-management-concepts.md

 To determine which support plan we have to see what we will be doing in the Cloud

-What we can be doing can be from just learning to mission critical workload
+What we can be doing can be from just learning to a mission critical workload

 Mission critical workload - Something in the cloud which is generating profit, which a business depends on.
 THIS IS NOT A PERSONAL PROJECT.